This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to

 Let’s face it, sometimes you need to be able to pull 2 trailers behind one vehicle:

-For example, you might want to tow a toy — like a boat, motorcycle, golf cart — and a vehicle behind your RV.
+- You might want to tow a toy — like a boat, motorcycle, golf cart — and a vehicle behind your RV.

 - Maybe you have ATVs, bicycles, motorcycles, etc. inside your toy hauler and you’d like to tow it along with another trailer to your destination.

 The point is… there are times when just one trailer isn’t enough for everything you’d like to bring along with you!

 Here’s some good news: in many states it is legal to tow 2 trailers at the same time.

 Triple towing is allowed in the following states: